NoCheatPlus/Docs/Development/Build-Infos.md

     * PlayerData holds access for player specific on-tick tasks.

 ### 3.15.0-SNAPSHOT-sMD5NET-b1075(cumulative)
 * Release type: development, somewhat tested.
+* Topic: New set-back method, recommended for 1.11.2 and later (post-2017-03-24).
+* BUGS:
-    * INFO: For MC before 1.9 set _checks.moving.setback.method_ to "set_to", to force legacy behavior - only b1075 and before, fixed in build 1078.
+    * Flying exploits: For MC before 1.9 set _checks.moving.setback.method_ to "set_to", to force legacy behavior - only b1075 and before.
+For builds from 1078 on, the configuration value can be removed.
-    * INFO: New set-back method, recommended for 1.11.2 and later (post-2017-03-24).
+    * PlayerMoveEvent cancelled by other plugins: Fixed in build 1079.
 * Fixes
     * Ignore arrow types for vehicle checks (can be overridden with hidden settings).
     * Set back handling (moving checks): hybrid approach (schedule + attempt immediate), to avoid TeleportCause.PLUGIN for setting back players.
 Avoid unnecessary teleporting.